Shafiq-Kyazze/Netflix-Data-Flow-and-Rest-API-/README.md

 **Brief Summary**

+- [ ]A Data Pipeline was constructed and it uploaded data into Elepahnt SQL, a PostgreSQL cloud service.
+This readme file will concentrate on the Restful API part of the project.
 - [ ]  A Rest API which fetches, uploads and deletes movie details from a Postgresql database
 - [ ] The Restful API can be found in the REST_API folder.
 - [ ] The Datase folder holds the csv file contian the data used
 - [ ] THe Dataflow folder contains the Data pipeline